What is a Dental Assistant?

 *Please note these clinical hours will continue after the last day of classes and must be completed within five years of the start of the program.

-Students are required to submit Skill Competency Evaluation Forms (SCEF), Attendance form and receive a 75 grade or better grade.
+Students are required to submit Skill Competency Evaluation Forms (SCEF), Attendance form and receive a receive a grade of 75 or better.

 Upon receiving Hudson Valley Community College's Dental Assistant Certificate of Completion, the graduate must take the DANB exams and submit an application to the NYS Office of Professions to become an RDA.